pnwairfire/bluesky-aws/docs/aws-setup.md

   Redirect permanent / https://foo.yourdomain.com
 </VirtualHost>
 ```
- - Verify that config is correct, and then enable it and reload apache
+ - Verify that the config is valid, and then enable it and reload apache
 ```
 sudo apachectl configtest
 sudo a2ensite bluesky-aws.conf